bd3dowling/political-spending-infographic/README.md

   1 TB in size which didn't fit on my local machine during development.
 It would be worth exploring cloud/remote-server approaches that could be taken, especially considering this project is already dockerized.
+- There's some bug with the `duckdb` R package which was preventing directly reading from the database in the analysis script, hence why we materialized the analysis models to `.parquet` files and rely on `arrow`.
+It would be extremely nice to _not_ have to do this, and just use `dbplyr` (or otherwise) to directly query the analysis tables from the `duckdb` database for use in the plots, especially for later years where the data volume can become challenging to load fully into memory.